TernaK/facedetection/README.md

 `facedetection`

-Simple face detectors using opencv and dlib.
+A simple face detector using OpenCV.